brandonkhor/cse15l-lab-reports/lab4.md

 ![Image](step8.png)

 Keys pressed: `<Ctrl+R> b <enter>` I used `bash test.sh` to run the test cases, accessing it the same way as I did in Step 6, but now all the tests pass.
+This step runs the tests to show that the tests now run correctly.

 ---